 In fact, many argue that we’re so successful as a species because of that hyper-sociality and the cultural ratchet effect that goes with it.
 You see, we’re not actually all that smart.
 Chimps, for example, are smarter in some ways than we are.
 They have better memories.

 Where we beat them out is in culture.
 Culture, in effect, is the sharing of knowledge across a group of brains.
 None of us can build the modern house and its content from scratch.
 The truth is, most of us can’t even build a modern indoor toilet.
 (Take a moment to imagine how it actually works.
 What makes the water first go up and then all get sucked away?
 Why does nothing ever come back the other way?).
 Nor do we need to.
 We can rely on the group mind to do that for us.

 No other animal can call their equivalent of a plumber.

 And that’s great as that makes modern living possible.
 But it does come with a very significant drawback.
-Namely, the evolutionary drive to be part of a stable long-term group and to feel incomplete without one.
+Namely, even though we’re often not aware of it (which is a mental mistake, we have an evolutionary drive to be part of a stable long-term group and to feel incomplete without one.
 In other words, we have an instinctual need to belong.

 It gets worse over time

 Much like any need, the longer you wait with fulfilling it, the worse it becomes.
 Try not eating for a while.
 And in case you think that belongingness isn’t a need, take a look at the research on loneliness.
 It can kill you.